-- 4. Add Exception Exceptions 6 and 7 to Section R302.1 to read: - 6.
+- 4. 10.
+Add Exceptions 6 and 7 to Section R302.1 to read: - 6.
 Decks and open porches. - 7.
-Walls of dwellings and accessory structures located on lots in subdivisions or zoning districts where building setbacks established by local ordinance prohibit the walls of the structures on adjacent lots from being closer than 10 feet (3048 mm) to each other at any point along the exterior walls. - 5.
-Change the exception in Section R302.2 to require a common two hour fire resistance rated wall instead of a one hour fire resistance rated wall, unless the townhouse development is fully sprinklered as provided for in Section R313.1, in which case a common one hour fire resistive rated wall shall be permitted between townhouses. - 6.
-5. Add the following sentence to the end of Section R302.3 to read:
+Walls of dwellings and accessory structures located on lots in subdivisions or zoning districts where building setbacks established by local ordinance prohibit the walls of the structures on adjacent lots from being closer than 10 feet (3048 mm) to each other at any point along the exterior walls. - [11.
+Change the Projections row of table R302.1(1) to remove the top row and change the Minimum Fire Separation Distance for Fire-resistance rated Exterior Wall Elements to <5 feet.

+12. Change Section R302.2 to read: